-While reciting this poem, the poetess Sapna was expressing her anger and indignation over the disgusting condition of the oppressed women in the present masculine society, at the same time attacking the accepted and established paradigm in the Hindu society.
+While reciting this poem, the poetess Sapna was expressing her anger and indignation over the disgusting condition of the oppressed women in the present masculine society, at the same time attacking the accepted and established paradigm in Hindu society.
 Sita, the heroine of Ram Katha, has established herself as an ideal woman in Nepali society and especially in Maithili society.
 However, Sita is also a tragedy for women.
 In Mithila, there is a sad saying about her beloved mythical daughter Sita - ‘Sita ka janam viroge gayle, sukh chhadi sukh sapanahu nain bhel.’

-There is another interesting judicial context in this story: Shiva, enraged by this evil deed of Brahma, cut off his fifth head as a punishment and stopped worshiping him.
+There is another interesting judicial context in this story: Shiva, enraged by this evil deed of Brahma, cut off his fifth head as a punishment and stopped worshipping him.
 No matter how many crimes the Brahmins committed during the Rana period, carrying a piglet on its back is considered to be the greatest punishment for them.
 Who will oppose this system of justice?
 After Devadhideva Mahadev established the definition of justice!

 Amazing!
 These mythological and epic contexts, created at least two thousand years ago, feel like contemporary stories.
 Like an event happening in our society.
 We are in the same tradition of divine justice and then the public prosecutor of the victim's side is accused of raping Krishna Giri alias Siddhababa of Chatradham without any argument.
 The fact that Siddhababa has stated that he has never had sexual intercourse is ignored as 'voluntary surrender of the body'.
 However, the situation clearly shows that the victim was called for initiation by calling a messenger and was raped.